rchern/StackExchangeScripts/README.md

 Provides minor tweaks to StackExchange sites.

 * Adds a timeline link to each question page
-* Turns comment timestamps into links to the comment
+* Turns comment timestamps into links to the comment, so that they can be linked to.
-  * Will only work if the comment is visible when the page is linked to (Unless you have this script).
+  This will only work if the comment is visible when the page is linked to - posts with more than 5 comments and 20 comments on Metas will only show their top voted comments (Unless you have this script).
 * Adds audit link to /reputation
 * Adds history link to each question and answer